GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/customize-message-composer.md

 ```
 <ThemingNote/>

-## How to add a new composer action
+## How to add a new Composer Action
 All the actions triggered by the Composer buttons are wired in the `ComposerVC.setUp()` lifecycle.
 When adding new buttons it is possible to add new actions by overriding this function.
 Let's pick the iMessage example and add an emoji button to the composer to open an Emoji picker.

 First, we need to add the emoji button to the `ComposerView`: